Projects under development and construction

 Statkraft will implement procedures and plans for emergency situations and will run regular emergency preparedness exercises in order to ensure that all personnel in the organisation, including third parties, are aware of how to act and react if any unplanned situations should occur.
 Agreements will be made, and cooperation established with local emergency services for training and exercises in order to secure own personnel, third parties, environment and properties.

-Some examples of measures we would take include:
+Some examples of measures we will take include:

 1. To separate transformers from adjacent structures and from each other.